 What To Expect When Meeting With A Professional For Depression

-When you meet with a professional psychologist in Berkeley for help with depression, you may feel uncertain about what to expect.
+When you meet with a professional psychologist in San Luis Obispo for help with depression, you may feel uncertain about what to expect.
 For many, the thought of opening up to a counselor or therapist about their struggles can be overwhelming.
 However, with a bit of preparation you can prepare yourself for what to expect, and quickly experience the benefits of speaking with a professional about depression.

 In most sessions, your therapist will sit down with you to get to know you.
 Without expectations, your therapist will spend time hearing from you and your personal experience with depression.
 They may ask you various questions about your experiences with depression, as well as ask about the struggles you are facing each day.
 The more clear and concise you can be with your therapist about your depression, the better able they will be to help create a treatment plan.